-Prague might not be among the largest cities in Europe, but there is still plenty to do.
+Prague might not be among the largest of cities in Europe, but there is still plenty to do.
 For city lovers, the options for restaurants, shopping, clubs, and cultural festivals are vast.
 Consumer prices are cheaper than in Berlin or London, making Prague an attractive destination for weekend parties.

 Good news for nature lovers: Praguers highly value outdoor activities like hiking, mushroom picking, skiing, and camping.
 Even if you are living in the city, natural wonders are close by.
-The following green areas are all inside the city limits:
+The following green spaces are all inside the city limits:

 Online shopping is the latest obsession and can be done easily via Amazon Germany.
-For consumer electronics, Datart and Alza are popular choices.
+For electronics, Datart and Alza are popular choices.
 Alza has convenient pickup boxes located throughout the city that are opened with a code.

 Most malls are one-stop-shops with clothes, groceries, pharmacies, home goods, and post offices.
 The malls at Chodov and Náměstí Republiky (Palladium) are the largest and most frequented.
 Smaller shopping centres are located throughout the city and new ones are being built all the time to bring shopping closer to residential areas.

 For a European capital, Prague has a relatively low cost of living.
 Extensive public transportation lines mean living on the edge of the city does not have to mean sacrificing convenience for price.
 For rent, expect a studio apartment to be 12,000 crowns or higher (utilities included).
-A room in a shared flat will cost between 6,000 crowns and 11,000 crowns, depending on the area and number of rooms in the flat.
+A room in a shared flat will cost between 6,000 and 11,000 crowns, depending on the area and number of rooms in the flat.
 The best places to find a flat to rent are:

 Most real estate resources are in Czech, but with a few key phrases memorized, you will be well on your way to finding your new home.

 For flat-sharing, the local way of searching is via Facebook Groups.
 The most popular being: